Category: Product Update

 When we select Spanish (non-default language) next to the contributor information above the editor we can find a Need translation button.
 This status would be set as ‘Need translation’ by default; it should be manually changed to Translated or by clicking on the Machine translation button.

 To make it easily identifiable, a globe symbol appears along with the article status under the categories on the left tree-view.
-In fact, this is not just limited to articles; even some function and options on the side menu would have the globe symbol next to them indicating Localization setting present
+In fact, this is not just limited to articles; even some functions and options on the side menu would have the globe symbol next to them indicating the Localization setting present

 In project versions containing multiple languages, you can find the new article translation status indicator found above the text formatting toolbar in both markdown and HTML editors.